-2.3 Graphics Objects
+2.3 Graphical objects

-A Gerber file creates an ordered stream of graphics objects.
-A graphics object represents a plane figure.
+A Gerber file creates an ordered stream of graphical objects.
+A graphical object represents a plane figure.
 It has a shape, a size, a position and a polarity (dark or clear).
-The stream of the graphics objects creates the final image by superimposing the objects on the plane in the order of the stream, with dark polarity objects darkening the plane and clear ones erasing all dark areas under them.
+The stream of the graphical objects creates the final image by superimposing the objects on the plane in the order of the stream, with dark polarity objects darkening the plane and clear ones erasing all dark areas under them.

-There are four types of graphics objects:
+There are four types of graphical objects:

-- Draws are straight-line segments, stroked with the current aperture, which must be a solid circular one. - Arcs are circular segments, stroked with the current aperture, which must be a solid circular one. - □ Flashes are replications of the current aperture in the image plane.
-Any valid aperture can be flashed (see 4.7.5).
+- Draws are straight-line segments, stroked with the current aperture, which must be a solid circular one. - Arcs are circular segments, stroked with the current aperture, which must be a solid circular one. - Flashes are replications of the current aperture in the image plane.
+Any valid aperture can be flashed (see 4.8.4).
 An aperture is typically flashed many times. - Regions are defined by its contour (see 4.10.1).
 A contour is a closed sequence of connected linear or circular segments.